For purposes of this chapter, the terms in this section have the meanings given unless otherwise provided for in this chapter.

 "Applicable credit" means a receipt or expense reduction as a result of a purchase discount, rebate, refund, allowance, public grant, beauty shop income, guest meals income, adjustment for overcharges, insurance claims settlement, recovered bad debts, or any other adjustment or income reducing the costs claimed by a nursing facility.

 "Assessment reference date" has the meaning given in section 144.0724, subdivision 2, paragraph (a).

-"Capital assets" means a nursing facility's buildings, attached fixtures, land improvements, leasehold improvements, and all additions to or replacements of those assets used directly for resident care.
+"Capital assets" means a nursing facility's buildings, fixed equipment, land improvements, leasehold improvements, and all additions to or replacements of those assets used directly for resident care.

 "Case mix classification" refers to resident reimbursement case mix classifications described in section 144.0724.

 "Case mix index" has the meaning given in section 144.0724, subdivision 2, paragraph (b).